- To be familiar with different kinds of software and the purposes behind them

 All software is run on some form of .
 The hardware is the individual components of a computer.
 Hardware is called that to distinguish it from software, which are the programs that run on a computer.

 The hardware of a computer usually has the same components that do jobs.
 There is the case, which gives the components something to attach to.
-The brains of the computer (Motherboard and CPU), the power supply, the memory (RAM), and then additional attachments that do various tasks like the monitor that let you see a graphical representation of the computer’s output.
+The brains of the computer (motherboard and CPU), the power supply, the memory (RAM), and then additional attachments that do various tasks like the monitor that lets you see a graphical representation of the computer’s output.
 Computers can be built from individual pieces purchased separately or purchased as pre-made systems.
 They can be smaller or larger, but the point is they usually have all these parts in one form or another.

 In the same way that software can be open, the designs for hardware can be open as well.
 Open-source hardware is an example of how a design can be open with the licensing that allows all kinds of editing and reuse, but the item itself still costs money to build or have.
-Open-source hardware is built on the same founding concepts of open-source hardware that the design is licensed so that the design can be studied, modified, and distributed .
+Open-source hardware is built on the same founding concepts of open-source software that the design is licensed so that the design can be studied, modified, and distributed .

 In addition to being open, the design must be accessible.
 Most open-source hardware designs seek to use non-specialized equipment, easily attainable parts, and instructions that are easy to follow.
 The point here is that for designs to be truly open-source, they can’t just be available.
 They must be functional for most people.
 There are open-source designs for bikes , open-source 3D printing equipment , and full open-source computers.

 More popular than full computers are individual open-source hardware parts.
 The most popular and well-known is the Arduino.
 The Arduino is a platform of both circuit board and software that is a favorite of home hobbyists.
 Arduinos can be used to create things like garage door openers, talking clocks, thermostats, pollutant sensors, and a wide range of other projects .